-Amanda Sayers is a Coach / Trainer with the Bridge Project and has worked with us since March 2018.
-Amanda supports people through one to one coaching and through the ‘Better Living’ workshops.
+Amanda Sayers is the Coordinator, Coach and Trainer with the Bridge Project and has worked with us since March 2018.
+Amanda supports people through one to one coaching and the Bridge personal development workshops.
 All her work is aimed at improving peoples’ wellbeing, life skills and supporting them to reach their full potential.

 Amanda has worked in the voluntary community sector for over twenty years in education, training and community development roles.
 Originally not from the area Amanda settled in the North East and loves to explore Northumberland’s beautiful countryside and coast.